 Fig. 1.
-Explanation of force-distance spectroscopic measurements depicting various important characteristics in the loading and unloading processes.
+Schematic of force-distance microscopic measurements depicting various important characteristics in the loading and unloading processes in force-distance curve.

-4. The three prime regions of the forcedisplacement (F-D) curve
+5. The three prime regions of the force-distance (F-D) curve

-Both approach and withdrawal force-displacement curves can be roughly divided in three regions: the contact line, the non-contact region and the zero line [7].
-When the sample is pressed against the cantilever the tip is in contact with the sample and D = 0, the corresponding lines obtained in the force-displacement curve are called "contact lines" as depicted in Fig. 1.
+Both approach and withdrawal force-distance curves can be roughly divided into three prime regions: the contact line, the non-contact region and the zero line [7].
+When the sample is pressed against the cantilever, the tip is in contact with the sample and D=0.
+The corresponding lines obtained in the force-displacement curve are called "contact lines" as depicted in Fig. 1.
 Usually, the contact lines provide information on sample stiffness.
 It is also possible to draw information about the electro-plastic behaviour of the materials from the contact lines of force.
-The origin of force-displacement curves is usually put at the intersection between the prolongation of the zero line and the contact line of the approach curve.
+The origin (start point) of force-displacement curves is usually put at the intersection between the prolongation of the zero line and the contact line of the approach curve.
 When the sample is elastic in nature, the approach and retraction contact lines usually overlap.
-Since the most practical samples have mixed behaviour, the loading and the unloading curves seldom overlap as shown in Fig. 1.
+Since the most practical samples have mixed or intermediate elastic behaviour, the loading and the unloading curves seldom overlap as shown in Fig. 1.
 The difference between the approach and the withdrawal lines is called "loading-unloading-hysteresis".
-Referring to Fig. 1, the distances d1 and d2 are called "jump-to-contact distance" and "jump-offcontact distance".
+Referring to Fig. 1, the distances d1 and d2 are called "jump-to-contact distance" and "jump-off-contact distance".
 The adhesion work equals the area between the negative part of the withdrawal curve and the Z-axis.
 The hysteresis of the curve is the difference between the adhesion work and the area between the negative part of the approach curve and the Z-axis.
-The most interesting regions of force-displacement curves are the two non-contact regions, containing the jumpto-contact and the jump-off-contact phenomena.
+The most interesting regions of force displacement curves are the two non-contact regions, containing the jump-to-contact and the jump-off-contact events.
 The non-contact region in the approach curves gives information about attractive or repulsive forces before contact.
-In particular, the maximum value of the attractive force sampled prior to contact equals the pull-on force, i.e., the product of jump-to-contact and cantilever deflection.
-The non-contact region in withdrawal curves contains the jump-off-contact.
-The pull-off force, i.e., the product of jump-offcontact deflection and cantilever force constant equals the adhesion force.
-In order to relate the tip-sample surface energies and the adhesion force it is necessary to evaluate the deformations and the contact area of the samples.
-This can be done by means of different theoretical modelling [7].
+In particular, the maximum value of the attractive force sampled prior to contact equals the pull-on-force, i.e., the product of jump-tocontact and cantilever deflection.
+On the contrary, the pull-off force, i.e., the product of jump-off-contact deflection and cantilever force constant equals the adhesion force.
+In order to relate the tip sample surface energies and the adhesion force it is necessary to evaluate the deformations and the contact area of the samples.
+This can be done by means of different theoretical modeling [7].